MartinMReed/aws-iot-baseline/README.md

 5) AWS Systems Manager Parameter Store; Since the AWS CDK creates the AWS Lambda packages before the AWS CloudFormation template is deployed, any dynamic settings like resource ARNs are stored in the AWS Systems Manager Parameter Store instead of the JSON config file embedded in the lambda packages.

 6) Amazon VPC; The entire cloud stack is deployed into it's own Amazon VPC.
 This makes initial development and testing easier as you don't need to worry about breaking any existing resources.

+7) Web Frontend; A Thing management website is written with React and gets deployed to S3.
+The password for login is generated randomly and stored in the AWS Systems Manager Parameter Store, or you can specify it through the root config.json file.

+8) Amazon API Gateway; REST APIs for the Web Frontend are available, along with a custom Authorizer that checks JWT session credentials.

 #### Building